 - Robust professional-grade build and excellent handling.

-- Dual CFexpress Type A/SD card slots for fast workflow.
+- Dual CFexpress Type A and SD card slots for a fast workflow.

 - Extremely high price, placing it firmly in the professional flagship category.